 How do you make a Dorian Scale?

-Music is often in a certain key.
+Music is almost always in a certain key.
 Which could be A minor or D major for example.
-When we talk about music being in a certain key.
-We actually refer to the notes that can be used in our song or composition.
-And also which note feels like our home base.
-These notes together often form a scale.
-To start our Dorian journey first we need the formula for a minor scale.
+If music is in a certain key we refer to the notes that can be used in our song or composition.
+And also which note feels most like our home base.
+Together these notes often form a scale.
+To start writing music in the Dorian mode we first need the formula for a minor scale.

 Minor scale blueprint / minor scale formula

-Just keep in mind when naming the notes, that each step needs to be a different letter from the alphabet.
-So you cannot have C and Cb or A and A#.
-It should be C and B or A and Bb.
+One thing to pay attention to is the naming of the notes.
+Each step needs to be a different letter from the alphabet.
+You cannot have E and Eb or G and G#.
+It should be C and D# or G and Ab.

 A minor scale